blahosyl/spicy/README.md

 As detailed in [above](#dopamine-design), I wanted to offer users to customize the color theme of the site to match their particular needs.

 For the MVP I designed 3 monochrome color themes: orange, blue and green.
-I pland to expand the available themes for future versions of this project.
+I plan to expand the available themes for future versions of this project.

 #### UX Improvements